 A standard keyboard contains all of the typical keyboard keys like functional keys, navigational key cluster, arrow keys, num pad keys.
 And all other keys are included in a full size keyboard.
 A full size mechanical keyboard usually consists of 104 keys.
 And maybe some additional keys are available e.g media keys etc. These keyboards are the most popular keyboard type in this list.
 Because they are fully functional comparatively to any other keyboard layout.

-What is a ten keyless mechanical keyboard
+What is a ten keyless mechanical keyboard?

-As the name clears a mechanical keyboard without ten num keys or without num pad is called a tenkeyless mechanical keyboard, they are also called TKL mechanical keyboards.
+As the name clears a mechanical keyboard without ten num keys or without a num pad is called a tenkeyless mechanical keyboard, they are also called TKL mechanical keyboards.
 TKL keyboards are the second most popular keyboards on the list.
-Because they have a shorter size and are easy to adjustable Furthermore, for most of the people num pad does not have importance.
+Because they have a shorter size and are easy to adjustable Furthermore, for most of people num pad does not have importance.

 Because numerical keys are also available on the left side of the keyboard.
-So they prefer to have a keyboard lacking num pad that will save their money.
+So they prefer to have a keyboard lacking a num pad that will save them money.
 And space and it also make keyboard to more portable.
 Tenkeyless mechanical keyboards are much more popular among gamers because they do not need a num pad.
-But not only gamers, some typists and programmers also like TKL mechanical keyboards.
+But not only gamers, but some typists and programmers also like TKL mechanical keyboards.

 What is a 80% Keyboard

-The Second name of TKL keyboards is 80% keyboard because it contains 80% keys comparatively to a standard mechanical keyboard.
+The Second name of TKL keyboards is 80% keyboard because it contains 80% keys compared to a standard mechanical keyboard.
 An 80 Keyboard has 87 keys containing, alphabetic keys, control, shift, alt, and enter keys with numerical keys upside of alphabetic keys, arrow keys, navigational key cluster, and function keys.

 75% Keyboard Layout